atlasxomics/AtlasXbrowser_docs/docs/Overview.rst

 As seen in the figure above, following the removal of the B chip and flowing of fluorescently stained BSA, the images are taken.
 From here they are loaded into AtlasXbrowser, and prepared for sequencing in paralell.
 On the image processing side, AtlasXbrowser guides the user through identifying the Region of Interest (ROI) corresponding, to the section of tissue in which Chip A and B channels overlap.
-Following this the image is binarized using adaptive thresholding, and AtlasXbrowser uses this to predict which regions of the image correspond to biological tissue and which do not.
+Following this, the image is binarized using adaptive thresholding, creating a black and white version of the image.
+Using the binarized image, AtlasXbrowser predicts which regions of the image correspond to biological tissue and which do not.
 With on and off tissue sites delineated, the Spatial Folder corresponding to that particular run can be created.
 While the image processing in AtlasXbrowser is occuring, tissue containing the DBiT barcodes is able to be sequenced.
 Once that data is generated, it can be coupled with the information of the Spatial Folder to preform bioinformatic analysis.
 As seen on the right of the image, examples of this include UMAP or Spatial Clustering.